taxdown/coding-challenge/mobile/junior/README.md

 This way, we can review your code and have it at hand for the next step, a personal interview! 👻

-Check who you should share it with:
+Look at this README, to see who you should share it with ⬇️ :

 https://github.com/TaxDownAutomation/coding-challenge